arerickson28/Machine-Learning-NBA/README.md

   4. Navigate to 127.0.0.1/5000 in your Chrome browser
   5. Follow instructions on the page and predict a winner!

-We hope you have a BALL:basketball: playing around with our website!
+We hope you have a BALL :basketball:  playing around with our website!